LoyolaChicagoBooks/introcs-csharp/rst/lab-filedata.rst

 fill a ``List<string>`` or a ``Dictionary<string, string>``: You only need you to write the string data itself into a text file, with the only overhead being a few extra newlines.
-Minor further adaptations could save time later in your game project, too.
+Minor further adaptations could save time later in a project, too.

 Look in your copy of
 :repsrc:`fake_help.cs <dict_lab_stub/fake_help.cs>`.